Three Simple Models for Going Online

 - Use Zoom Breakout Rooms to help students talk in smaller groups (just as they would do break-out groups in a larger class environment).
 See Managing Video Breakout Rooms.

 - Rethink your classroom activities to make the class more interactive, even if Zoom students don’t have ideal connections and aren’t able to hear and see everything perfectly.

-- Consider making discussion questions available in advance in Canvas, or elsewhere, so that students can access the questions if screen sharing does not work.
+- Consider making discussion prompts available in advance in Canvas, or elsewhere so that students can access the questions if screen sharing does not work.
 If sharing slides in advance to Canvas, share them as accessible PDFs, as students will be able to access the material on their phones.

 Zoom troubleshooting tips

 - If your microphone is not working, use the phone number listed in the Zoom invitation when you set up a Zoom call.
 You can use your phone as the microphone and audio source for your call rather than your computer’s built-in microphone, if necessary.

 - If your Internet connection is slow or lagging, consider temporarily turning off your video stream and only maintaining the audio stream.
 Sometimes, running the web camera on your computer uses up network bandwidth, which slows or interrupts communication.
 Turning off the video should improve communication quality and consistency.

 - If you have earbuds or a headphone set, wear them.
 Wearing earbuds or headphones will reduce the amount of noise that your computer will pick up, which will make it easier for your students to hear you.
 Similarly, you may want to advise your students to wear earbuds or headphones during the session.